-- The construction of wind farms is only allowed in Wind Farm Zones that have been designated in the National Water Plan [13].
-Any project planned outside these zones will not be consented. - The government allocated specific sites where wind farms can be built and operated within the Wind Farm Zones. - In the Water Decree [16] general rules are prescribed for building and operating offshore wind farms. - An Environmental Impact Assessment (EIA) is required for the government to prepare its Wind Farm Site Decisions.
+- The construction of wind farms will only be allowed in wind farm zones that have been designated in the National Water Plan [13].
+Any project planned outside these zones will not be consented. - The government allocates specific sites where wind farms can be built and operated within the wind farm zones. - In the Water Decree [16] general rules are prescribed for building and operating offshore wind farms. - An Environmental Impact Assessment (EIA) is required for the government to prepare its final Wind Farm Site Decisions (Appendix B).
 This means that no additional EIA will be required by companies bidding to develop projects.